martasmith/InstagramViewer/README.md

 * This is my initial submission to be graded.
 I am planning to do another submit with the rest of the advanced features implemented.
 * Most of my time was spent working on the layout, to have my imageview correctly rendere to the same size as my instagam photo
+* The UI could still use some work, like making the user profile picture round, adding a clock image before the elapsed time, and perhaps some adjustments on the instagram photo

 LICEcap demo:
 ![LICEcapimage](https://github.com/martasmith/InstagramViewer/blob/master/codepath_week1_v1.gif)